-This paper argues that despite the fact BP and IT interact in practice, existing BP and IS design approaches do not provide a clear guidance of which modeling techniques can be used to understand the complex relationships between them.
-Trying to address this problem, the ASSESS-IT framework proposed the use of BPS and CNS to coordinate the design of business process and IT simulation portraying in this way the effect that changes on any of these domains may have on the others.
+This paper argues that despite the fact BP and IT interact in practice, existing BP and IS design approaches and modeling techniques aim to design organizational processes or information systems, but do not provide a clear guidance of how to address the relationships between them.
+Trying to address this problem, the ASSESS-IT framework proposed the use of BPS and CNS to coordinate the design of business process and IT simulation models and depict the effect that changes on any of these domains may have on the others.

-The results derived from the ASSESS-IT framework suggest that the relationship between BP and IT can be described in some cases as the relationship between business processes and the information system that support those processes, and not as a three layered structured (BP, IS and CN) as it was initially thought in the ASSESS-IT framework.
-Furthermore, the results from the ASSESS-IT framework found that in order to depict the interactions between BP and IS it is necessary to portray IS nonfunctional requirements, in particular IS performance requirements.
+The results derived from the ASSESS-IT framework suggest that the relationship between BP and IT can be described as the relationship between business processes and the information system that support those processes, and not as a three layered structured (BP, IS and CN) as it was initially thought in the ASSESS-IT framework.
+Furthermore, the results from the ASSESS-IT framework found that in order to depict the interactions between BP and IS it is necessary to portray IS non-functional requirements, in particular IS performance requirements.
 This paper used this knowledge to propose a new simulation framework, namely BPISS, to develop simulation models that depict business process and information systems performance.

 The simulation results provided by the BPISS model shows that it is possible to obtain performance measurements of the IS and depict the way the insertion of IS affects BP performance.
-For example, the BPISS model provided quantifiable metrics of the IS, such as the number of backorders that the IS produces over a given period of time given a particular organizational context.
+For example, the model provided quantifiable metrics of the IS that cannot be obtained with traditional BP approaches, such as the number of backorders that the IS produces over a given period of time given a particular organizational context.
 These measurements helped to investigate the way IS may affect process performance.
 For example, new backordering delivery lead times that considered the effects that the IS has on the backordering process were obtained.